 At the request of the Bank we will use your data to produce for example aggregated/anonymous data to improve the Services, make the Services more user-friendly by for example improving bugs, to produce invoicing material for the Bank, for changing the interface and so on, as well as other improvement measures.
 This use is necessary for the Bank’s and our own ongoing interest in improving the Services.
 Statistics of BankID usage is published regularly on our website www.bankid.com/om-oss/statistik.

-Your data will also be handled as described in paragraph 1.5.
-The aim of this is to block BankID for persons who have been removed from the population register primarily because the person is deceased, as well as prevent BankID being issued for such a user.
+Your data will also be used for maintenance of the register as described in paragraph 1.5.
+The purpose of this is to block and prevent BankID being used in any case where a BankID has been issued to persons who have been removed from the population register primarily because the person is deceased.
 The personal data we handle for this purpose is the personal data provided by the Swedish Population Register (SPAR) which consists primarily of your name, personal identification number and address.
 This action occurs every time your data in the population register is changed.
-As soon as we have carried out the registration all personal data is deleted, which means that in practice your personal data is handled for this purpose for a very limited period of time.
+As soon as we have carried out the registration, all personal data is deleted, which means that in practice your personal data is handled for this purpose for a very limited period of time.

 How your personal data is shared